fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

-# Connection Matrices
+# Conley Theory

-Here we need a more detailed description of connection matrices.
+Here we need a more detailed description of Conley theory, and in particular connection matrices.
 In particular, this should discuss the various field types that can be used, as well as all the entries in the [`ConleyMorseCM`](@ref) data structure.

 [kaczynski:etal:16a](@cite)
 [mrozek:wanner:21a](@cite)